whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Unhealthy nations consistently train people to idolize the rich and powerful, and this has caused many women to have low standards for women leaders.
 Many parents encourage their daughters to pretend to be a princess and fantasize about being royalty, even though kings and queens consistently exploit the people they rule.

-Many young women aspire to leadership positions in business and politics, but corrupt women politicians are no improvement over corrupt men.
-British prime minister Margaret Thatcher vigorously oppressed labor unions,[xxx-conversation thatcher] and American secretary of state Hillary Clinton approved extra weapons sales to countries that bribed her, even while State Department reports described many human rights abuses in those countries.[xxx-clinton corrupt]
+Many young women aspire to leadership positions in politics, but corrupt women politicians are no better than corrupt men.
+British prime minister Margaret Thatcher oppressed labor unions,[xxx-conversation thatcher] and American secretary of state Hillary Clinton approved extra weapons sales to countries that bribed her, even while State Department reports described those countries' many human rights abuses.[xxx-clinton corrupt]

 Selfish women business executives can likewise do just as much harm as selfish men, leading corporations that produce vast amounts of toxic chemicals[xxx-lubrizol ceo] or lobby for needless wars while supplying the weapons.[xxx-opensecrets capitalizing on conflict]<sup>,</sup>[xxx-lockheedmartin.com ceo]